Why You Need to Work With a Skilled California Elder Planning Attorney

 As mentioned above, preparing for incapacity has been brought to the forefront in recent months.
 The coronavirus managed to take us all by surprise and bring our country to a standstill.
 Many people infected by the virus were too ill to conduct their lives as normal or to make their healthcare wishes known.
 In such a situation it is beneficial to have an Advanced Health Care Directive.

-Save Time, Money, & Privacy with a San Francisco Estate Planning Attorney
+Save Time, Money, & Privacy with a California Elder Planning Attorney

 You have probably heard of an estate “going through” probate.
 This is the process by which the probate court validates a will (when there is one), places a value on the decedent’s property, pays any final bill and expenses, and distributes the remaining property to the decedent’s heirs and beneficiaries.
 It is governed by the California probate code.
 Most people wish to avoid probate as the process can be time consuming and the beneficiaries cannot acquire the property being inherited until the probate process is concluded.
 Records kept by the probate court are public, which can be a problem if you desire to keep the process private.
 There will also be attorney’s fees and court costs involved in a case that goes through probate.